 For sweet projects, Stella is passionate about her Polder digital thermometer, which offers a whole slew of features: ultra-fast reading times, ideal for candy recipes that require exceptionally precise timing; a clip-on attachment, so you can test temperature hands-free; and temp alert settings, letting you keep track of your custards if you happen to walk out of the kitchen.
-The probe allows you to use it on roasts, too.
+The probe allows you to use it on roasts and for deep-fry oil, too.

 A Rolling Pin